JuggernautTej/Video_Game_Ratings_Analysis/README.md

 - imdb_videogame_ratings_completeyears; The dataset with the Year column exclusive of non-integer data.

 ## Data Exploration
-I took a look into the following;
+Using the new datasets, I took a look into the following;

 - The top and lowest rated games
 - The distribution of the ratings